moliver28/research-handbook/content/handbook/engineering/infrastructure/team/scalability/project-management/index.md

 #### Large Projects

-Large projects should be broken down into smaller deliverables using sub-epics to group related work.
+Large projects should be broken down into smaller deliverables.

-Milestones (the product feature) can be used at the discretion of the DRI but are not required.
+It is at the discretion of the EM and DRI to choose between the sub-epic and the milestone method for managing large projects.

 ### In Progress